 This course builds on the concepts learned in Introduction to Applied and Pre-calculus Mathematics 20S.
 Topics of study include algebra, quadratic functions, absolute value, reciprocal functions, and trigonometry.

-Students interested in taking the 42AP Calculus AB in their Grade 12 year should register for this course as well as the Pre-Calculus Mathematics 40SPA in their Grade 11 year.
+Students interested in taking the 42AP Calculus AB should register for Pre-Calculus Mathematics Advanced 30S and 40S in their Grade 11 year.

 M40SE ESSENTIAL MATHEMATICS 40S